ShubhamAgarwal12/Automatic-Speaker-Recognition/README.md

 # Automatic-Speaker-Recognition

-NOTE: If you are running the algorithm in OS X, remove the line which changes ‘\’ to ‘/‘ for currFile
+NOTE: If you are running the algorithm in OS X, remove the line which changes ‘\’ to ‘/‘ for currFile.

 The repo contains the following algorithms (tested) till now: